DIMO-Network/DIP/draft proposals for community review/dimo-nodes-and-token-upgrades.md

 When $DIMO is converted into DCX, that $DIMO is sent into a rewards pool known as the Market Issuance Pool.
 The name of this pool acknowledges the fact that this pool is funded by demand side market activity, as opposed to the preset and temporary Baseline Issuance Pool.&#x20;

-**Each month, all $DIMO in the Market Issuance Pool is partly distributed to nodes and users and partly burned**.
+**Each month, all $DIMO in the Market Issuance Pool is partly distributed to nodes and partly burned**.
 The relative amounts are determined based on the proportion of DCX accumulated, calculated as follows:

 * 60% of all DCX spent on vehicle data access fees goes to the node and/or user whose data is being purchased.
 How the DCX (and, therefore, the $DIMO reward) is split between the node and user is up to those two parties.
 Nodes can compete on terms and features and users are free to choose the best one for them, similar to email providers.
 To give an example, if 1,000,000 $DIMO is set to go out in a month and one specific node operator earned 1% of all DCX spent that month, they receive 10,000 $DIMO.
 If that node operator agreed to a 50/50 split with their users, then the node operator keeps 5,000 $DIMO and distributes the remaining balance to users.
 The node client software automates this process.
 * 40% of all DCX spent on vehicle data access fees and 100% of DCX spent on flat protocol fees is reserved for the DIMO Protocol itself.
 Any $DIMO that is issued to the DIMO Protocol first replenishes the small amount of resources needed to maintain the paymaster service, and then the rest is burned.&#x20;